secret-snap/cli/SMOKE_TESTS.md

 - **Token Management**
   - Corrupted token fails with clear message
   - Prompts for re-login when needed

+### ✅ Real License Tests

+The `TestSmokeCloudModeRealLicense` and `TestSmokeAPIRealLicense` tests run the same scenarios as above but with a real license key loaded from `smoke-test-license.key` file:

+- **License Key Loading**

+  - Reads license key from `smoke-test-license.key` file
+  - Skips tests if file doesn't exist (logs message)
+  - Skips tests if file is empty or unreadable
+  - Uses real license for authentication

+- **Same Test Coverage**
+  - All login, project creation, push/pull scenarios
+  - Token expiry and corruption testing
+  - API endpoint authentication and project creation
+  - Proper error handling and skip logic

 ### ✅ API Tests